 1) It started with mice.

 A long time ago, in a laboratory far far away, a Hungarian physician named Dr. Endre Mester was conducting experiments on mice.
-More precisely, he was investigating the effects of laser radiation on mice and their internal organs , and trying to initiate the growth of cancer cells.
-To optimize the absorption of laser light, he ended up shaving the mice’s backs.
-One group of mice was placed under constant laser light exposure, while another group- the control group- was left alone.
+More precisely, he was trying to initiate the growth of cancer cells.
+To help the mice absorb more laser light, he shaved their backs.
+One group of mice was exposed to constant laser light, while the control group was not.

 2) It works just like the photosynthesis of plants.

 Remember your high school biology classes?
-When you learned about vegetation & fauna and how plants got green, tall and healthy with sunlight ?
+When you learned about how plants become green, tall and healthy using the power of pure sunlight?

 Laser hair growth therapy works similarly.
-As powerful coherent laser light reaches hair cells, their mitochondria convert light energy into chemical energy– which can now be used by malnourished hair follicles to bloom into luxurious foliage.
+As powerful coherent laser light reaches hair follicles, mitochondria convert light energy into chemical energy– which then powers new hair growth.

 Don’t forget to factor time into the equation– you need about 20 minutes of treatment time for the base of hair follicles to absorb an optimal dosage of energy.